 To share the knowledge you have learned about your profile species, you will give a short (~7 min) presentation to the class using a powerpoint or multi-media format.
 This brief presentation will be designed to summarize the important biological and management issues for a non-specialist audience.

-The Fall 2017 Conservation Biology class has been awarded a transportation grant to cover costs for a class trip to Channel Island’s Santa Rosa Island Undergraduate Research Station.
+The Fall 2018 Conservation Biology class has been awarded an Instructionally Related Activities grant to cover costs for a class field trip to Channel Islands National Park’s Santa Cruz Island.
 This island provides an amazing living classroom to explore many of the principles of conservation biology.

 The island provides unparalled illustrations of many of the topics that we learn about throughout the semester, and your understanding of the material will be greatly enhanced by seeing these principles ‘in action’.
 Discussions and field exercises that will be conducted during our visit to the research station align with many of our existing class modules, including the following: Biodiversity; Landscape Ecology; Island Biogeography; Invasive Species; Protected Areas and MPAs; Monitoring and Mitigation; Species and Ecosystem Management.

-The University will cover the cost of transportation by boat from Ventura harbor and two nights in dorm-style accommodation at the research station bunkhouse.
-We will be bringing research materials for our studies with us.
-You will need to cover your own food costs while on the island.
+The University will cover the cost of transportation by boat from Ventura harbor.
+You will need to bring your own food & water for while on the island.
 More details will be provided nearer the time.

 How to do well in this course: *